ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 A dot selector combined with a single asterisk is a wild card.
-It selects all member values of an object as well as all elements of an array.
+It selects the nodes of all member values of an object as well as of all elements of an array.
-Applying the `dot-wild-selector` to a primitive JSON value (number, string, or true/false/null) selects no value.
+Applying the `dot-wild-selector` to a primitive JSON value (number, string, or true/false/null) selects no node.

 ### Index Selector